unlock-protocol/docs/docs/core-protocol/deploying-locally.md

+---
+description: A deploying the whole Unlock protocol set of contracts locally
+---
+# Deploying Locally

-# The Unlock Hardhat Plugin
+## The Unlock Hardhat Plugin

 To simplifiy the development of applications based on Unlock Protocol, we created a simple library for [Hardhat](https://hardhat.org/).
 It allows to easily deploy the protocol locally to test things, or manipulate existing locks and contracts from scripts and the command line.